Shuffle/openapi-apps/docs/notion.md

 # Notion Docs
-Notion is an all-in-one, highly customizable digital workspace for note-taking, project management, databases, and collaboration
+Notion is an all-in-one, highly customizable digital workspace for note-taking, project management, databases, and collaboration.

 ## Authentication
 To authenticate Notion, Shuffle requires a Notion apikey.